thedoggybrad/peacefulsearch/README.md

 -To install the app, click the 3 dots or similar then go to More Tools and click Create Shortcut.
 Make sure to tick the option "Open in new window" or similar.
 <br>
 <br>
-Note: To search thru the internet, you obviously need to be connected to the Internet.
+Note: To search using this search engine, you obviously need to be connected to the Internet.